spring-rs/spring-rs/summer-opentelemetry/README.md

 For complete code, refer to [`opentelemetry-example`](https://github.com/summer-rs/summer-rs/tree/master/examples/integrations/opentelemetry-example)

 **Note**: [opentelemetry-rust](https://github.com/open-telemetry/opentelemetry-rust/issues/1678) is not stable yet, and some features of [tracing](https://github.com/open-telemetry/opentelemetry-rust/issues/1571) need to be integrated.
-The plugin will continue to track the relevant dynamics of opentelemetry-rust and tracing, and update them in a timely manner.
+The plugin will continue to track the relevant news of opentelemetry-rust and tracing, and update them in a timely manner.